Sean Saves the World: Development and production

 The series first appeared as part of the NBC development slate in December 2012, with Sean Hayes attached to star.
 On January 22, 2013, NBC placed a pilot order under the title Happiness.
 The pilot was written by Victor Fresco and directed by James Burrows.
 Burrows had previously worked with Hayes on Will & Grace.

 Casting announcements for the remaining series regular roles began in February 2013, with Linda Lavin cast in the role of Lorna, Sean's tough and assertive mother.
 Echo Kellum was the next actor cast in the series, in the role of Hunter, one of Sean's co-workers, who is very passionate about his music, art, photography and poetry.
 Thomas Lennon then joined the series in the role of Max, the new owner of the online retail company where Sean works.
 In late-February, Samantha Isler joined the cast as Ellie, Sean's quick-witted daughter.
 Shortly after, Lindsay Sloane boarded the series as Liz, Sean's co-worker and best friend, a former therapist.
 Vik Sahay later signed onto the series in the recurring role of Howard, a slightly aggressive IT guy, who works alongside Sean.

 On May 9, 2013, NBC placed a series order, under the new title Sean Saves the World.
 Two days after the series order, Lindsay Sloane exited the role of Liz: Megan Hilty was cast soon after.
 On November 8, 2013, NBC ordered an additional five episodes for the first season, bringing the total to 18 episodes.

 With few exceptions, Sean Saves the World was shot on a closed set with a laugh track added during post-production, a point several critics have derided.
 Jodi Walker from Entertainment Weekly commented on Hayes' animated performance — dubbing it "flailing" — by saying, "flailing is key to cueing this show’s laugh track."
 Matthew Gilbert of The Boston Globe commented, "why would we want their jokes to succeed or fail based on their own merit when a laugh track can tell us what is funny and exactly when to laugh?"
 Ed Bark of National TV Reviews & News added that "Hayes seems wedded to the old-time sitcom religion, which calls for multiple cameras...and a laugh track...his is the only NBC comedy series with such additives, but Hayes gets a bit snippy when asked if it’s a format he favors."
 Beginning with Episode 12 ("The Wrath of Sean"), a live studio audience is utilized for scenes taking place in Sean's apartment and workplace.

 Episodes

+The first two episodes of the series were directed by James Burrows, but all subsequent episodes were directed by Marc Buckland.

 Release and home media

 On March 24, 2014, the last two filmed episodes became available on iTunes.

-The entire series is available as a made-on-demand DVD set from Universal Studios Home Entertainment.
+The entire series is available as a made-on-demand DVD set from Universal Studios Home Entertainment, which they released in April 7, 2014.